cliffjsgit/class1-slides/slides.md

 - BS, Information Technology; Minor in Computer Science

 Occupation:
-- Windows Administrator @ Rackspace
+- Cloud Engineer @ Rackspace

 Experience:
-- Programming as a hobbyist for over 8 years using a mixture of Bash, Java, PHP, Powershell, Python, Swift, VB Basic, and a little bit of Javascript.
+- Programming as a hobbyist for over 9 years using a mixture of Bash, Java, PHP, Powershell, Python, Swift, VB Basic, and a little bit of Javascript.
-- Currently am a developer on multiple internal tooling projects at Rackspace.
+- Currently a developer on multiple internal tooling projects at Rackspace.

 +++++